pace-neutrons/pace-developers/python_interface/design/02_pace_python_implementation_discussion.md

 (One data copy has already been made by the Matlab-Python library internally).
 This wrapping is done in the [`TypeWrappers` class](https://github.com/mducle/hugo/blob/master/pyHorace/TypeWrappers.py#L56) of the prototype implementation.

-Finally most Matlab functions expect their input to be floating point numbers, whereas the Matlab-Python library automatically converts Python `int` into `int` etc. (and the default numeric format in Python is an `int`).
+Most Matlab functions expect their input to be floating point numbers, whereas the Matlab-Python library automatically converts Python `int` into `int` etc. (and the default numeric format in Python is an `int`).
 The `pyHorace` wrapper thus [explicitly converts all numerical values to `double`](https://github.com/mducle/hugo/blob/master/pyHorace/DataTypes.py#L30).
-This consciously breaks the few Matlab (mostly Java) functions that expect `int` in favour of the many which expect `float`.
+This consciously breaks the few Matlab (mostly Java) functions that expect `int` in favour of the many which expect `double`.
-Of course, this also means making an additional copy of the array in most cases, since it is not possible to convert from `int` to `float` without changing the array memory.
+Of course, this also means making an additional copy of the array in most cases, since it is not possible to convert from `int` to `double` without changing the array memory.
 It may be possible to perform this conversion *in-place* using a compiled C module if the data types are the same widths (e.g. `int` and single-precision floats, or `long` and double-precision).
 Plain Python code, however, does not allow such an in-place conversion, hence the prototype implementation requires a data copy.
+Additionally, parts of the Horace code uses single-precision floats for operations rather than double, so this would require an addition memory copy to convert from input double-precision arrays.

+Finally, an alternative to using the provided Matlab-Python API is to write our own Python C module (or C++ via PyBind11) to wrap the `ctf` archive and handle data conversion between Python and Matlab.
+This would avoid the inefficiencies noted above, at the cost of a lot of development effort.

 ## <a name="mex_wrapping"></a> Type Conversions in a `mex` file